tinacms/tina.io/content/docs/tina-cloud/client.md

 useDocumentCreatorPlugin(args => window.location.assign(buildMyRouter(args)))
 ```

-### Customizing the content creator options
+#### Customizing the content creator options

-To prevent editors from creating documents from certain collections, provide a filter function:
+In some cases you want to stop your content creators from creating new pages for a particular type of content, you can use `options` alongside `filter` :

 ```tsx
 // options are of type: